-You can tell if your credit union is federally insured by NCUA by searching for a credit union in Find a Credit Union.
+You can tell if your credit union is federally insured by NCUA by searching for a credit union in Find a Credit Union (opens new window).
 In addition, credit unions must display in their offices the official NCUA insurance sign.
 All federal credit unions must be insured by NCUA, and no credit union may terminate its federal insurance without first notifying its members.

 Federal vs. State-Chartered Credit Unions

 Federal Credit Union: NCUA regulates and insures federal credit unions.
 A federal credit union can adopt a trade name for use in advertising but its official charter name, which must have the word "federal credit union" in it, must be used in all official or legal communications or documents.

 State-Chartered Credit Union: State-chartered credit unions are regulated by the state supervisory authority where the credit union's main office is located and may or may not be insured by NCUA.